ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 In short, we can't find any real use cases (security features should try to keep the implementation as simple as possible).

 Also, the security considerations are different.
-Concatenation joins known/fixed units together, whereas if you're starting with a trusted string, and the program allows the Evil-User to split the string (e.g. setting the length in substr), then they get considerable control over the result (it creates an untrusted modification).
+Concatenation joins known/fixed units together, whereas if you're starting with a "noble" string, and the program allows the Evil-User to split the string (e.g. setting the length in substr), then they get considerable control over the result (it creates an untrusted modification).

 These are unlikely to be written by a programmer, but consider these: